A peek at some of the

 pictured: Catriona Millar and ‘Dawn Chorus’

-Jessops Farm Studios announce their 2025 programme of exciting Art Weekends, set in the picturesque countryside of rural Kent – a friendly but intensive workshop experience to set the creative juices flowing.
+Jessops Farm Studios have a varied programme of exciting Art Weekends, set in the picturesque countryside of rural Kent – a friendly but intensive workshop experience to set the creative juices flowing.

 Some new and inspiring themes will be explored.
 Cathy Bird and visiting tutors will encourage students to try out some processes they may not have used before along with re-visiting old friends afresh.